Image

 How does it work?

-The Essentials Fund offers small grants of £250–£400 to support your artistic development by covering costs for self-learning projects, equipment, mentoring, or other expenses directly related to your work.
-Multiple funding rounds will be available each year.
+The Essentials Fund is a small grant of £300–£600 to support your composing practice.
+You can use it for self-learning projects, equipment, mentoring or other expenses directly related to your composing practice

-• Acquiring technical equipment integral to the creation of a specified new work or livestreaming opportunity (e.g., LED lighting panels or camera)
+• Buying technical equipment integral to the creation of a specified new work

 • Developing a self-directed composition project that would benefit from a period of rehearsal, workshopping or collaboration with a musician(s), ensemble or other artistic collaborator (e.g., visual artist, other performing artist)

-The costs must be associated with a composing or music-making practice.
-We are looking for applicants who have a clear idea of the activity or support they would like to access and what difference this will make.
-There is no requirement to complete a new work or have a performance date secured.
+Costs must relate to composing or music-making practice.
+We're looking for applicants with a clear idea of what they want to access and what difference it will make.
+There's no requirement to complete a new work or have a performance date secured.

 Who can apply?